-One way to get clarity is to use a Thinking Process tool called a Conflict Cloud.
+One way to get clarity is to use a Thinking Process tool called Evaporating Cloud.

 When conflict shows up, there will always be a position behind it.
 Start with the position.
 The conflict cloud will help you to discover the interests and the common objective.
 There are five questions to answer to build a conflict cloud:

 - What is the benefit (interest) of that position?

 - What is the benefit (interest) of that opposite position?

 - What is the common objective if we meet both interests?

 The conflict cloud is drawn as a diagram.
 That is useful because everyone gets to see the conflict.
 It also provides a structure for exploring options for a solution.